Elizabeth-tif/Elizabeth-tif/README.md

 # Technology
 - I am an *intermediate C language* user
-- Currently leaning java and PHP.
+- Currently learning java and PHP.

 # Projects
 1. Making a TicTacToe game in C with WASD